 So where do we go from here?
 The egg will hatch into a larval stage which is aquatic in nature, before becoming a pupa and hatching as an adult.
 And the larvae are surprisingly vulnerable.

-Mosquito larvae may be aquatic, but they breathe air, meaning they’re constantly diving for food before coming back up for air.
+Mosquito larvae may be aquatic, but they lack gills.
+This means they’re constantly diving for food before coming back up for air.

-Cooler water temperatures will slow their metabolism and thus their movement, while freezing the surface will cause them to drown.
-Pupal mosquitoes can also drown in this way.
+Cooler water temperatures will slow their metabolism and thus their movement.
+Meanwhile, freezing the surface will cause them to drown.
+The pupal stage can also drown in this way.

 How to Interrupt a Mosquito’s Nap

 Back around 2008, Ohio State University revealed the ongoing research into Culex pipiens, a common overwintering species known for spreading West Nile virus.
 The experiments themselves revolve around charting genes which regulate insulin signaling.
-This turns out to be a vital factor in the mosquitoes being able to survive.
+This turns out to be a vital factor in the species being able to survive winters.

 According to this research, when the days begin to shorten, it triggers a hormonal response in the female mosquito that causes them to begin storing up fat.
 This fat is necessary for the female to survive through diapause, awakening in the spring to finish developing her eggs.
 And this is where things get interesting.

 The researchers artificially altered the length of days and nights, interrupting this hormonal response for several days.
-This prevented the mosquitoes from storing up fat, which also insulates against cold.
-Within four days, mosquitoes which had entered diapause began losing their fat and 80 percent died within three weeks.
+This prevented their test subjects from storing up fat, which also insulates against cold.
+Within four days, adults that entered diapause began losing their fat and 80 percent died within three weeks.

 Meanwhile, another group had their days artificially shortened after the eggs had matured and were ready to deposit.
 These mosquitoes stopped egg development and entered diapause.
 As these biological functions are also necessary for the West Nile virus to overwinter, this research has a lot of implications.